ahmed-shariff/experiment_server/README.md

 # The subtable `variabels` are values that can be used anywhere when defining the blocks.
 # Any variable can be used by appending "$" before the variable name in the blocks.
 See
-# below for how exmaple of how the variables can be used
+# below for an exmaple of how variables can be used
 [configuration.variables]
 TRIALS_PER_ITEM = 3